CouncilofLorien/counciloflorien.github.io/docs/cards/R/rank-upon-rank.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > All non-agent Man attacks receive +1 prowess and +1 strikes.
 If Doors of Night is in play, all Giant attacks also receive these bonuses.
 Discard this card when such an affected attack (automatic, hazard creature, or otherwise) is defeated.
-Cannot be duplicated. <br>_“...rank upon rank...passing outwards in an endless stream."_{: .fs-3 } ***---&#65279;LotRIV***{: .fs-3 }
+Cannot be duplicated. <br>_“...rank upon rank...passing outwards in an endless stream."_ ***---&#65279;LotRIV***
 >

 ### _Middle-earth Challenge Decks_